While offering the core curriculum, our classroom settings are infused with exciting projects and research that go far beyond the basic requirements.

 This course gives the students opportunity to learn the many aspects of creating newspapers and other media outlets.
 Students will create the school newspaper.
 The class has the feel of the newsroom as the students will choose a chief editor and other department editors.
 Modern technology is used, including digital cameras, laptops, journalism specific software, etc.

-All aspects of the theatre will be explored with emphasis on performance and production.
+All aspects of the theater will be explored with emphasis on performance and production.

 Spanish I and II